espressif/esp-iot-solution/examples/display/gui/lvgl_decode_image/README.md

 - Some formats may be unavailable on your chip

 **PJPG not available:**
-- Only supported on ESP32-P4
+- Only supported on ESP32-P4 and ESP32-S31

 **Memory allocation failures:**
 - Enable PSRAM for large displays